 *International Student Admission Deadline for Spring admission is October 1.

 For instructions on how to apply to CSULB.
 Click on Applying to CSULB.

 Application to the Single Subject Credential Program is embedded in the prerequisite course (EDSS 300).
 Both undergraduate and postgraduate students may enroll in EDSS 300.
 Candidates compile and submit their program application packets to their EDSS 300 instructor at the end of the semester.
 The EDSS 300 instructor will review the applications with the Subject Area Coordinator and submit them to the Teacher Preparation Advising Center for processing at the end of the term.
 In EDSS 300, candidates meet with their Subject Area Coordinator for a transcript analysis to assess progress toward meeting the subject requirement through coursework in the area subject matter preparation program.
 Those with evidence of progress may be fully admitted.
 Those who cannot demonstrate progress at this time may be provisionally admitted and advised to either continue and complete coursework or prepare for and pass the area CSET examination.

-The program application is part of the EDSS 300 course packet that can be accessed through the course Beachboard site or purchased from the University Bookstore.
+The program application is part of the EDSS 300 course packet that can be accessed through the course Beachboard/Canvas site.

 After acceptance to the program, both undergraduate and postgraduate candidates may take any remaining co-requisites and core preparation courses.
 Subject matter competency and full admission must be established prior to submission of a student teaching placement application, which takes place the semester prior to student teaching.
 Candidates will complete one semester of student teaching after all course work is completed and all requirements to advance to student teaching have been met.